 CAMI II offers several challenges: an assembly, a genome binning, a taxonomic binning and a taxonomic profiling challenge, on several multi-sample data sets from different environments, including long and short read data.
 This includes a marine data set and a high-strain diversity data set, with a third data set to follow later.
 A pathogen detection challenge on a clinical sample will also follow later.

-Assembly challenge: takes as input all read samples of a given data set, and returns a cross-sample assembly.
+Assembly challenge: takes as input read samples of a given data set, and returns a cross-sample assembly or single sample assemblies.
 Assembly results can be submitted for short read data OR long read data, OR both data types combined.
-For methods incapable of handling the entire data set, the FIRST TEN samples of a data set can be assembled and a ten-sample cross-assembly submitted.
-The assembly challenge will close early, namely once a gold standard assembly has been released after three months!
+For methods incapable of submitting a cross-sample assembly for the entire data set, the FIRST TEN samples of a data set can be assembled and a ten-sample cross-assembly submitted.
+Participants can also submit single-sample assemblies for each of the first five samples of a data set.
+The assembly challenge will close early, namely once a gold standard assembly has been released after 4.5 months!

 Profiling challenge: takes as input multiple read samples of a given data set and returns taxonomic profiles for all individual samples and one for the entire data set.
 This challenge closes after the second challenge period has ended.